sdondley/ClimateChangeChat/raku/Cool-Raku.md

 Now let's look inside the parentheses in our line of code in the subroutine, the code that generates the Sequence.
-We can see our value `$x` in there representing every number possible, both primary and non-primary numbers.
+We can see our value `$x` in there representing every positive integer possible, both primary and non-primary numbers.
 But, we don't want all numbers, we only want a list of all the primary numbers.
 So what we do is run the `grep` method on our infinite list of numbers by placing a `.` after `$x`, followed by a method called `grep`. `grep` is named after the